Are there really any benefits to being organized? Isn’t it more fun to live on the edge and fly by the seat of your pants?

 So there are ten benefits you’ll experience from being organized.
 I’m feeling quite motivated to work on a few areas of my home that are driving me insane!
 I hope you feel motivated and encouraged as well.

-Can you think of any other benefits to being organized?
+Can you think of any other advantages to being organized?

 Here are some books I have personally read and recommend reading if getting organized is something that’s being weighing on you: